 Your personal medical information will be collected for this study.
 All information is kept strictly confidential (private); however, a breach of confidentiality is a risk.
 To minimize this risk, the information that identifies you as a participant of this study is kept in a locked file at this hospital.
 No one outside of this hospital that may analyze or store study results that are collected during the course of this study will have information regarding your identity.

 You will undergo blood tests.
 Drawing of blood can be associated with pain and bruising at the site of needle insertion.
 Occasionally there can be excessive bleeding from the site.
 Rarely a person can faint during or immediately after blood drawing.
-The total amount of blood that will be drawn in the screening assessment is 33.2 ml (approximately 2.24 tablespoons).
+The total amount of blood that will be drawn is 18 tablespoons (261.6 ml) and the most that will be drawn at any single time is 3 tablespoons (39.7 ml).